Nicholls Colonels football: Manning Field at John L. Guidry Stadium

 Manning Field at John L. Guidry Stadium is a 10,500-seat multi-purpose stadium in Thibodaux, Louisiana.
 It is home to the Nicholls Colonels football team of the Southland Conference in the Football Championship Subdivision (FCS).
-The stadium is named in honor of former state representative John L. Guidry who was instrumental in the establishment of Francis T. Nicholls Junior College.
+The stadium is named in honor of former state representative John L. Guidry.
 The playing surface is named Manning Field after the Manning family (Peyton, Eli, Cooper and Archie) because the family holds the annual Manning Passing Academy football camp at the facility.
 The current playing surface is GeoGreen Replicated Grass.
-The stadium was officially dedicated on September 16, 1972.

-The stadium features a three-level press box on the west side with a photo deck located on the roof.
-The president's suite and a 30-seat club level is located on the third level.
-The second level houses an area for game management staff, television, radio and coaches' booths and a working press area.
-On the ground level is the Colonels Club Room.
-Members use the club room as a hospitality area before home football games as well as for various university functions throughout the year.

 On June 12, 2019, Nicholls announced a new $6.5 million, 20,000-square-foot football operations center will be built in the south end zone along with an expansion and renovation of the Frank L. Barker Athletic Building.
-The football team will move from the Barker Athletic Building to the football operations center starting with the 2020 Nicholls Football season.
-The football operations center will include a new locker room, players’ lounge, 142-seat team meeting room with stadium-style seating, training room, equipment room, coaches’ and staff offices, position and group meeting rooms, catering kitchen and team lobby.
-The team meeting room will also function as a gameday club seating area with a large window overlooking the field.
-Construction of an indoor training facility located behind the football operations center will begin after completion of the football operations center.
+The football team moved from the Barker Athletic Building to the Boucvault Athletic Complex for the start of the 2020 Nicholls Football season.